puppeteer/puppeteer/docs/api/puppeteer.dialog.defaultvalue.md

 # Dialog.defaultValue() method

+The default value of the prompt, or an empty string if the dialog is not a `prompt`.

-### Signature:
+### Signature

 ```typescript
 class Dialog {
   defaultValue(): string;
 }
 ```

-The default value of the prompt, or an empty string if the dialog is not a `prompt`.

 **Returns:**